 Taking photos of very small objects is called macro photography.
-While taking photos usually relies on the skill of the photographer and not on the camera and equipment, this is different for macro photography.
+While taking photos usually relies on the photographer’s skill and not on the camera and equipment, this is different for macro photography.
 You can be the most skilled photographer, but without the right equipment, you will not be able to create really good pictures.
-Also this equipment will be expensive.
+Also, this equipment will be expensive.

 - Camera Sensor / Camera